What is a Short Squeeze in Crypto?

 A sudden increase in the value of cryptocurrencies may seem appealing, but it also comes with major risks as well.
 The coin could be extensively shorted due to fundamental causes, including a poor market outlook or a cyber attack, which should not be taken lightly.

-Risk Management Tactics to Avoid a Short Squeeze Scenario
+Risk Management: How to Avoid Getting Caught in a Short Squeeze

 Strong Buying Pressure